chrizzleybear/Tempera/tempera-accesspoint/README.md

 $ docker compose run api
 ```

+> [!IMPORTANT]
+> Set the *hostname* to *api* in the configure script if running the app via *docker compose*.
+> This is the only way that the two containers can communicate the http requests with each other.

 You can connect to the testing api in your browser by clicking the link that appears in the terminal
 when you run the command above or navigate to `http://0.0.0.0:80`.
 The host and port are set in the api `Dockerfile` *CMD* command if you want to change them (you also